edson-acordi/4bit-microcomputer/README.md

 https://creativecommons.org/licenses/by-sa/4.0/

 >***Note:***
-I don't expect this project to be used commercially, so I decided to use the CERN-OHL-S license for hardware to ensure it is always free, contributing, promoting, and disseminating the essential knowledge.
+As this project is intended for educational purposes, I have decided to use the CERN-OHL-S license for hardware to ensure that it is always free, contributing, promoting and disseminating the essential knowledge.
 As such, all hardware derived from it will also be open source!
 Likewise, for the software, the GNU GPL license was used.

 ---